-Sometimes there are parts that require so much on magic and advanced trickery that it’s not reasonable to expect others to understand it without serious study.
+Sometimes there are parts that require so much magic and advanced trickery that it’s not reasonable to expect others to understand it without serious study.
 Working around third-party bugs sometimes creates this kind of code, as does micro-optimization.
 Usually these should be only a tiny fraction of your code base.

-This is one of those situations where more junior developers can provide valuable feedback for the more senior developers.
+This is one of those situations where the more junior developers can provide valuable feedback for the more senior developers.
 If you’re a senior developer and you wrote some code that the junior developer on your team has hard time understanding, it’s time to do a reality check: is your code complicated for a reason, or did you just mess it up?